WeatherXM/wxm-ios/CONTRIBUTING.md

 scheme you want to use,
 you should create your own Firebase project and download that file.
 A guide on how to do it can be found [here](https://firebase.google.com/docs/ios/setup#console).
-**For each scheme you should place this file under `wxm-ios/Resources/Debug/` folder for debug builds and under `wxm-ios/Resources/Release/` for any other case**
+For each scheme you should place this file under `wxm-ios/Resources/Debug/` folder for debug builds and under `wxm-ios/Resources/Release/` for any other case.
+Do the same for the widget (`wxm-ios/station-widget/Resources/Debug` and `wxm-ios/station-widget/Resources/Release`) and for the intent (`wxm-ios/station-intent/Resources/Debug` and `wxm-ios/station-intent/Resources/Release`).

+**Each file should be unique for each bundle id**.

 You can use, and is recommended during development, the `-WXMFirebaseDisabled YES` argument to disable every logging and monitoring functionality